 The 109 was designed specifically for our CR200(X)-series and CR300-series dataloggers but is suitable for other compatible dataloggers.

-The 109 can be submerged to 50 ft.
-Please note that the probe is not weighted.
-Therefore, the installer should either add a weighting system or secure the probe to a fixed, submerged object, such as a piling.
+The sensor can be submerged to 15 m (50 ft) or 21 psi.
+The 109 is not weighted; therefore, the installer should either add a weighting system or secure the sensor to a fixed, submerged object, such as a piling.

 Number of FAQs related to 109: 8